-Those battles take place when air units end their move on a region with enemy land units.
+Those battles take place when air units end their move on a region with enemy land units, except if the air units are effecting a strategic bombing attack (see below).
 The air-land battle is solved during the ensuing land phase only, in two ways:

-- If the planes are alone in the enemy land region with only enemy land units (and no friendly land units), the battle is resolved normally and only the planes with land attack values will participate, and only the AA units of the defending side will return fire. - If the planes are 'joined' later during the land movement phase by friendly land units in the same enemy region, the battle is solved normally as a land battle with friendly air units presents.
+- If the planes are alone in the enemy land region with only enemy land units (and no friendly land units), the battle is resolved normally and only the planes with land attack values will participate, and only the AA units of the defending side will return fire.
+This air-land battle will last two rounds. - If the planes are 'joined' later during the land movement phase by friendly land units in the same enemy region, the battle is solved normally as a land battle with friendly air units presents, in two rounds.
 On the defending side, only the AA units, if any, can shoot down air units, the enemy land units will inflict loses only to their adversary land counterparts.